SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 `TransactionExecutor` is implemented as single goroutine that accepts `TimestampedBatch`es and applies them serially.
 It can be considered an implementation of [singular update queue](https://martinfowler.com/articles/patterns-of-distributed-systems/singular-update-queue.html).

-It contains a pointer to `Memtable` to which the changes the applied and a couple of channels.
+It contains a pointer to `MemTable` to which the changes the applied and a couple of channels.

 ```go
 type TransactionExecutor struct {